nextflow-io/nextflow/docs/getstarted.rst

 ============

 `Nextflow` can be used on any POSIX compatible system (Linux, Solaris, OS X, etc).
-It requires BASH and `Java 8 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or higher to be installed.
+It requires BASH and `Java 8 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ to be installed.

 Windows systems may be supported using a POSIX compatibility layer like `Cygwin <http://www.cygwin.com>`_ (unverified) or, alternatively, installing it into a Linux VM using virtualization software like `VirtualBox <http://www.virtualbox.org>`_